davidher-mann/documentation/docs/pipeline-components-and-applications/loaders-storage-targets/snowplow-rdb-loader/upgrade-guides/6-0-0-upgrade-guide/index.md

 # ...
 ```

-We got `Column doesn't match` output with the above example because, the table column had been migrated manually from `SMALLINT` to `INT`.
-Since the latest schema version that doesn't contain any breaking change is `1-0-0`, `table-check` command expects to see `SMALLINT` in the table therefore it gives `Column doesn't match` output.
+We got the `Column doesn't match` output with the above example because the table column had been migrated manually from `SMALLINT` to `INT`.
+Since the latest schema version that doesn't contain any breaking change is `1-0-0`, `table-check` command expects to see `SMALLINT` in the table therefore it gives the `Column doesn't match` output.

 In order to solve this problem, we should patch `1-0-0` with `{ "type": "integer", "maximum": 1000000 }`.
-In this case, there won't be any breaking change and events can be loaded to intended table as expected.
+In this case, there won't be any breaking change between versions `1-0-0` and `1-0-1`.
+RDB Loader 6.0.0+ will then successfully load events into the intended table as expected.

 After identifying all the offending schemas, you should patch them to reflect the changes in the warehouse.